 Q. How is train parting dealt with?

-Often the driver will notice the train has parted from the break in the continuous brakes (leading to a loss of brake pressure and also auto-regression of the master controller) and also the reduced load on the locomotive.
-Or, if lucky, the crew may happen to look out and spot the guard's signal.
-(Under normal circumstances, the driver or his assistant always look back from the cab periodically to visually check that the rake is whole and has no obvious problems, especially on curves when all the coaches or wagons are visible.)
-In any case if the driver notices the train has parted, he brings his portion of the train to a halt.
-If the two portions of the train are close by, and it is possible to couple them together, the train may then proceed normally as a whole train.
-If it is not possible to couple the portions together, normally the guard can give the driver written authority to proceed with the front part of the train.
+Often the loco pilot will be the first person to notice that the train has parted due a sudden drop in the BP and FP pressure (shown by the air flow indicator and also auto-regression of the master controller) and the reduced load on the locomotive.
+If lucky, the crew may happen to look out and spot the guard's signal.
+Under normal circumstances, the loco pilot or his assistant always look back from the cab periodically to visually check that the train is whole (a lamp is provided specially for this purpose on the SLR) and has no obvious problems, especially on curves when all the coaches or wagons are visible.
+In any case if the crew notices train parting, they inform it to their guard who applies his brakes.
+The loco pilot doesn't try to stop his portion of the train immediately, to prevent collision between the two parted sections.
+Any trackside crew that observes this is also instructed to not give the pilot a danger hand signal (red flag) but instead relay this information through physical action or the walkie talkie.
+If the two portions of the train, after stopping, are close by, and it is possible to couple them together, the train may then proceed normally as a whole train and get inspected at the next station.
+If it is not possible to couple the portions together (usually due to coupler breakage / draft gear failure), the guard can give the loco pilot written authority to proceed with the front part of the train.

-The guard also decides whether the same locomotive should return to assist and move the remaining portion of the train, and gives the driver written instructions to this effect.
-The driver hands over any tangible authority to proceed that he had been carrying (token, staff, or written authority to proceed) to the guard.
-The driver takes the partial train to the next station, while the guard stays with the rest of the train after protecting it at the rear with flares, detonators (placed as described above) and possibly using hand signals (flag/lamp) to alert oncoming or passing trains.
+The guard also decides whether the same locomotive should return to assist and move the remaining portion of the train, and gives the loco pilot written instructions to this effect.
+The loco pilot hands over any tangible authority to proceed that he had been carrying (token, staff, or written authority to proceed) to the guard.
+The loco pilot takes the partial train to the next station, while the guard stays with the rest of the train after protecting it at the rear with flares, detonators (placed as described above) and possibly using hand signals (flag/lamp) to alert oncoming or passing trains.
 In bad weather or with poor visibility the front of the train is also protected.
 Parking brakes are applied where provided, on all the vehicles of the train portion.

-In rare instances, an engine failure or loss of power, or a train stalled on a gradient, may require that a train be deliberately parted by uncoupling the locomotive or a portion of the train.
-In this case too, the driver hands over his tangible authority to proceed to the guard, gets written permission to proceed from the guard, and then proceeds (with or without a portion of the rake) to the next station.
+In rare instances, an engine failure, loss of power, a fire in a part of the train, or a train stalled on a gradient, may require that a train be deliberately parted by uncoupling the locomotive or a portion of the train.
+In this case too, the loco pilot hands over his tangible authority to proceed to the guard, gets written permission to proceed from the guard, and then proceeds (with or without a portion of the rake) to the next station.